wdescamps/side_projects/ObsidianGPT/MyNewVault/ Audio Data/ Deep Deterministic Policy Gradient (DDPG).md

 This example trains a DDPG agent to solve the Pendulum-v0 environment, which is a continuous control task.
 The agent interacts with the environment, collects experience, and uses the data to update its policy (actor) and value (critic) networks.

+## Resources

+a.
+The original DDPG paper, "Continuous control with deep reinforcement learning" by Lillicrap et al. (2015): https://arxiv.org/abs/1509.02971
+b.
+OpenAI's Spinning Up in Deep RL documentation, which provides a detailed introduction to DDPG and its implementation: https://spinningup.openai.com/en/latest/algorithms/ddpg.html
+c.
+The official TensorFlow GitHub repository, which includes an implementation of the DDPG algorithm: https://github.com/tensorflow/agents/tree/master/tf_agents/agents/ddpg

 **See Also**:

 - [[ Mel Frequency Cepstral Coefficients (MFCC)]]